.inc domains Flash Sale! Use INC75 at checkout.

 LLCs are perfect for small online brands, digital entrepreneurs, and ecommerce businesses—offering fast setup, simplified taxes, and scalability without the administrative overhead.

-An Incorporated (INC) company, or corporation, is a more formal business structure that operates as a separate legal entity.
-This means the business itself can own property, enter contracts, pay taxes, and even be sued independently of its founders.
+An Incorporated (INC) company, also called a corporation, is a formal business structure that exists as a separate legal entity from its owners.
+This distinction allows the business to own property, enter into contracts, pay taxes, and be held liable independently of its founders.

 Key benefits of an INC include: